Difference Between Tomatillo and Gooseberry

 1. Tomatillo plants reach a height of 3 to 4 feet and a width of 3 to 4 feet.
 These plants can be grown from seeds with ease.
 Cape gooseberries grow to be 2 to 3 feet in height and 3 to 4 feet broad, with several spreading stems.

-3. Gazpacho, guacamole, and salsas, particularly salsa verde, generally contain tomatillos.
+3. Gazpacho, guacamole, and salsas, particularly salsa verde, contain tomatillos.
 Raw cape gooseberries are being used in appetizers and therefore are nicer.

 5. Although they both are from the same plant genus, Tomatillo is a fruit.
 On the other hand, gooseberry seeds turn into a berry after ripening.